andrewhao/andrewhao.github.io/_posts/2020-08-17-product-owner-engineering-teams-part-4-the-four-hats.md

 ### Wins

-**It's very possible to operate without a PM!** Months of PM-less operation have demonstrated to us that it is possible to run a bottom-up engineering team process.
+**It's very possible to operate without a PM!** Months of product-owner operation have demonstrated to us that it is possible to run a bottom-up engineering team process.
 Our overall team output has not wavered much, despite the additional overhead of managing our PM responsibilities.

 **The team feels empowered to make impact** - the culture of the team is very encouraging and positive.
 Ideas are encouraged and celebrated.
 People report that they feel empowered to make ideas a reality, and that the team's culture encourages new, risky or unproven ideas.